BIMSBbioinfo/compgen2021Capstone/README.md

 ## Data
-The datasets for the course can acessed here:
+The datasets for the course can be accessed here:
 ```
 /data/bimsbstatic/public/akalin/AAkalin_DrugResponse/prepared
 ```